-The SEEA EA can help identify targeted deployment of policy instruments.
-For regulatory instruments, such as protection of ecosystems or zoning of land-use activities, the SEEA EA can identify trade-offs between economic, conservation and services outcomes associated with different land use activities (e.g., Keith et al., 2017).
+The SEEA EA can inform the targeted design and deployment of regulatory, economic and voluntary policy instruments proposed in the policy formulation stage (Fig. 2).
+For regulatory instruments, such as protection of ecosystems or zoning of land-use activities, the SEEA EA can identify trade-offs between economic, conservation and ecosystem services outcomes associated with different land use activities (e.g., Keith et al., 2017).
 For financial policy instruments, the SEEA EA can support design of eco-compensation or payment for ecosystem services schemes (e.g., Ouyang et al., 2020).
 It can be envisaged that by providing a robust and transparent information framework, the SEEA EA could support the design of voluntary agreements with respect to ecosystem management and benefits access.